tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 * Azure Monitor Agent
 * I can't remember the 3rd

 So we need to reduce the noise.
-I planned on taking one of the two approaches
+There are two approaches I came to.
+DCR Transformation & Rsyslog config modification.

-## DCR
+## DCR Transformation

-They suggest modifying the DCR with something like this:
+MS suggest modifying the DCR with something like this:

 ```json
           "dataFlows": [